Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Zoe-Configuration/Infochannel/Hide-Infochannel.md

 >With this setting you can hide the [infochannel](/en/features/infoChannel) from not [registered/created players](/en/terms/player) with a role.
 Zoe will assign this role to every [registered/created player](/en/terms/player) and set the channels permissions accordingly.
 If you delete the role the option will be deactivated automatically.
 >{.is-info}

->Keep in mind that you change the role permissions, but Zoe needs to have the permission to assign it !
+>Keep in mind that you change the role permissions, but Zoe needs to have the permission to assign it!
 >{.is-warning}

 > Click on the corresponding setting :one:in the configuration menu.